edgamat/edgamat.github.io/_posts/2020/06/2020-06-03-The-Cost-Of-Broken-Windows.md

 excerpt_separator: <!--more-->
 ---

-In the book [The Pragmatic Programer][pragprog] I was first exposed to the idea of "broken windows theory" and how it impacts the life of a software product.
+In the book [The Pragmatic Programmer][pragprog] I was first exposed to the idea of "broken windows theory" and how it impacts the life of a software product.
 I was reminded of that this week and it is still an important concept to consider in software development.

 <!--more-->

 ## The Theory

 The [broken windows theory][theory] that states that visible signs of neglect, e.g. broken windows on a house, encourages further neglect.
-In _The Pragmatic Programer_, the authors suggest that programmers need to fix bugs, bad choice, bad designs, etc. and not leave them unrepaired.
+In _The Pragmatic Programmer_, the authors suggest that programmers need to fix bugs, bad choice, bad designs, etc. and not leave them unrepaired.

 When I look at a codebase for the first time, I have my own set of (admittedly biased) options on the quality of the code.
 For example, I clone a repo of C# code and compile the code.
 If I can do that without any compile issues, all dependencies are found and, well, it just works, then I am left thinking the code is in good shape.
 This occurs less often than I'd like.
 Most of the time, you'll encounter some problem that prevents you from getting a code base installed on a new workstation.